-The canonical direction of the path of the gods is from Bologna to Florence.
-That said, the first stages of Bologna seem quite boring on the map (a day's walk not far from the highway…).
-So we chose to start from Florence and walk for only three days.
+The traditional route of the Path of the Gods is from Bologna to Florence.
+That said, the first few stages in Bologna looked rather dull on the map (a day's walk not far from the highway...).
+So we opted to start in Florence, head towards Bologna, and walk for just three days.

-Path of the Gods, day 1: Fiesole, Vetta le Croci, Monte Senario
+Path of the Gods in Tuscany, day 1: Fiesole, Vetta le Croci, Monte Senario

 + 1000m / – 900m 24km